 This approaches the core of Melville’s vision.
-Only the true light, not the light from the fires, lamps, and burning dreams of men is the one to steer by and towards.
+Only the true light, not the light from the fires, nor the lamps, nor the burning dreams of men is the one to steer by and towards.
 “All others but liars!”

 And not because it is the light that illuminates gentle and fine things only, but because it is the light of the world as it is.
 Not the Happy World that is always to come and always, strangely, delayed.

 Nevertheless the sun hides not Virginia’s Dismal Swamp, nor Rome’s accursed Campagna, nor wide Sahara, nor all the millions of miles of deserts and of griefs beneath the moon.
 The sun hides not the ocean, which is the dark side of this earth, and which is two thirds of this earth.

 Nor is one to believe the men who emerge from the masses preaching Paradise Now, with only a few modern alterations and additions.

 So, therefore, that mortal man who hath more of joy than sorrow in him, that mortal man cannot be true – not true, or undeveloped.

 Books and philosophies promising serenity and happiness now must also be ignored if the ship is to remain safe,

 With books the same.
 The truest of all men was the Man of Sorrows, and the truest of all books is Solomon’s, and Ecclesiastes is the fine hammered steel of woe.
 “All is vanity”.
 ALL.